-Did the school have part-time students who did not attend the school during the relevant period for the Minimum Period Part-time of the program or course of study for which the students are enrolled?
+Did the school have part-time students who did not attend the school during the relevant period for the Minimum

+Info required!
+Click here Period Part-time of the program or course of study for which the students are enrolled?